 1. FILL OUT THE TRANSFER APPLICATION

 The priority application date for fall semester is July 15 and November 15 for spring semester, but we accept transfer applications throughout the year.
 To be considered for merit-based awards you must apply by the priority application date.

 2. REQUEST TRANSCRIPTS FROM ALL THE COLLEGES YOU’VE ATTENDED

-If you have less than a full year of college credit to transfer, we may ask you to also have your high school transcript (or GED) and test scores (SAT or ACT) sent to WSU.
+If you have less than a full year of college credit to transfer, we may ask you to also have your high school transcript (or GED) sent to WSU.